MatthewDaws/OpenCrimeData/readme.md

 These datasets are increasingly being used by researchers; we are particularly interested in the design and evaluation of predictive policing algorithms.
-We present a case study of data from a number of US cities, exploring some of the problems with naively assuming that the data is correct ``as is''.
-We develop novel algorithms for reassigning location points in a more ``realistic'' manner, operating both in two dimensional space, and on the street network.
+We present a case study of data from a number of US cities, exploring some of the problems with naively assuming that the data is correct "as is".
+We develop novel algorithms for reassigning location points in a more "realistic" manner, operating both in two dimensional space, and on the street network.
 The software used is released in a Open Source manner, in the hope that other researchers can directly use, and also extend, the work,